teacheredu-euniwell/oer-diversity-inclusion/README.md

 >
 > Take a moment to think about your preferred course of action as the teacher.
 Reflect, too, on why you would choose your first-preferred reaction?
 >
-> __Do you often worry about Andy before the sports lesson?
-If so, how do you want to deal with it? (several options available)__
+> __Do You Often Worry About Andy Ahead of the Sports Lesson?__
 >
+> If So, How Do You Want to Approach the Situation? (several options available)
+>
 > * Address the child's physical health with him directly
 > * Talk to the parents
 > * Ignore the situation/wait for developments or until you are asked
 > * Talk to colleagues about experiences and methods
 > * Talk about the case in your own personal environment, seek advice
 > * Other
 >
->__Imagine That Teams Have Been Chosen and that Andy Has Been Picked Last (and Reluctantly).
-How Do You Feel as a Teacher, on a Stress Scale of 1-5?__
+> __Imagine That Teams Have Been Chosen and that Andy Has Been Picked Last (and Reluctantly).__
+>
+> How Do You Feel as a Teacher, on a Stress Scale of 1-5?
 >
 > 0. My well-being is unimpacted
 > 1. Very slightly stressed